Ctross/Ctross.github.io/publications/sustain/index.md

 ---
 layout: page
-title: "Cultural Change and the Transition to Sustainability"
+title: "Mechanisms of cultural change and the transition to sustainability"
 subheadline:
 teaser:
 header: